-Think about taxes all year long.
-Small business owners should not treat taxes as a once-a-year event.
+- Think about taxes all year long.
+Small business owners should not treat income taxes as a once-a-year event.
 Rather, tax planning should be a year-round activity.
 Waiting until the last minute makes tax preparation more complicated, and it limits your money-saving options.

-Hire a pro.
+- Hire a pro.
 A knowledgeable tax attorney or accountant is well worth the expense, experts say.
 Tax laws are complex, and they're difficult for many busy small business owners to weed through.
 A professional can identify tax breaks and deductions you might otherwise miss.

-Be aware.
+- Be aware.
 Even with the help of a skilled professional, a small business owner must keep up with news related to laws.
 Read the business papers and keep up with Congress' work on tax laws.

 Links and resources